PabloPie/deploy-kubernetes/README.md

 ### Storage

-The cluster must be deployed with external Cassandra, Minio, Elasticsearch and Redis clusters.
+The cluster must be deployed with external Cassandra, Minio and Elasticsearch clusters.

-### Message queue

-Currently, playbooks do not deploy the NATS server inside the cluster.

 ---